Skip to main content

 Bench Book - 5.3.4 Judicial Immunity

-Under that framework, a federal court deemed a sentencing judge absolutely immune from a Compact offender’s suit alleging that the judge’s sentence violated the offender’s rights by preventing him from transferring to his home state of Alabama.
+Under that framework, a federal court found that a sentencing judge was absolutely immune from a lawsuit brought by a Compact-supervised individual who claimed that the judge's sentence infringed on his rights by hindering his transfer to his home state of Alabama.
 Flinn v.
-Jones, No. 3:17cv653- LC-CJK, 2018 WL 3372043, at *1, *3 (N.D.
+Jones, No. 3:17cv653-LC-CJK, 2018 WL 3372043, at *1, *3 (N.D.
 Fla.
 June 27, 2018).

 Judicial immunity is not limited to judges; it can extend to others who perform functions “intimately related to” or that are “an integral part of” the judicial process.
 Ashbrook v.
 Hoffman, 617 F.2d 474 (7th Cir.
 1980).
 For example, a hearing officer holding ICAOS preliminary violation hearings was deemed to have absolute judicial immunity to the extent that she was performing a function previously assigned to judges.
 Brock v.
 Wash.
 Dep’t of Corr., No. C08-5167RBL, 2009 WL 3429096, at *1, *9 (W.D.
 Wash.
 Oct.
 20, 2009).